MiguelOcegueraM/MiguelOcegueraM/README.md

 <!-- About me -->
 <p>
 I'm Miguel Oceguera.
 I'm a Telematics Engineer and I currently working as a Ruby on Rails Developer on HCL Technologies 👨🏻‍💻.
-I have worked within software development teams for at least 1 year working as Front-End developer with technologies with Ruby on Rails, VueJs and SASS.
+I have been working within software development teams for at least 1 year as Front-End developer with technologies like Ruby on Rails, VueJs and SASS.
 I'm a passionate of the technologies and I always willing to learn a lot and have fun.
 I also love to explore new technologies and help to my colleagues.
 </p>

 <h3> Personal stuffs:</h3>